There is a misconception that Google Cloud Document AI is only for Fortune 500 companies processing millions of bank statements.

 4. Legal Filings

 Law firms deal with standardized court forms daily.
 The layout never changes, but the content does.
-This is the perfect candidate for Document AI.
-You can extract case numbers, dates, and plaintiff names instantly.
+This can be a good candidate for Document AI when the data classification is understood.
+You can extract case numbers, dates, and party names, but legal workflows should still preserve confidentiality and require attorney or staff review before downstream action.

 5. Internal Audits